NatePad/SERN-Auth-Template/README.md

 ### An Additional Note:

 * As this template deals with confidential information such as user passwords, be sure to obtain a security certificate and redirect from http:// to https:// routes in production.

+## To Do:

+* ✔️ MVP Goals Complete! 🥳 🎉
+* ❌ Let users edit their profile information.
+* ❌ Set up mailer for password resets.

 ## FAQ: